quicwg/base-drafts/draft-ietf-quic-transport.md

 A server that might send another Retry packet in response to a subsequent Initial packet MUST set the Source Connection ID to new value of at least 8 octets in length.
 This allows clients to distinguish between Retry packets when the server sends multiple rounds of Retry packets.
+Consequently, a valid Retry packet will always have an Original Destinagion Connection ID that is at least 8 octets long; clients MUST discard Retry packets that include a shorter value.
 A server that will not send additional Retry packets can set the Source Connection ID to any value.

 ## Cryptographic Handshake Packets {#handshake-packets}